-TRS-RenTelco rents and sells electronic test equipment nationally and internationally from its Grapevine, Texas (Dallas Area) and Dollard-des-Ormeaux, Canada (Montreal Area) facilities.
-TRS-RenTelco's revenues are derived from the rental and sale of general purpose and communications test equipment to a broad range of companies, from Fortune 500 to middle and smaller market companies, in the aerospace, defense, communications, manufacturing and semiconductor industries.
+TRS-RenTelco rents and sells electronic test equipment nationally and internationally from two facilities located in Grapevine, Texas (the Dallas facility) and Dollard-des-Ormeaux, Canada (the Montreal facility).
+TRS-RenTelco's revenues are derived from the rental and sale of general purpose, communications and environmental test equipment to a broad range of companies, from Fortune 500 to middle and smaller market companies, in the aerospace, defense, communications, manufacturing and semiconductor industries.
 Electronic test equipment revenues are primarily affected by the business activity within these industries related to research and development, manufacturing, and communication infrastructure installation and maintenance.
 The Dallas facility houses the electronic test equipment inventory, sales engineers, calibration laboratories, and operations staff for U.S. and international business.
 The Montreal facility houses sales engineers and operations staff to serve the Canadian market.
-As of December 31, 2010, the original cost of electronic test equipment inventory was comprised of 66% general-purpose electronic test equipment, 32% communications electronic test equipment and 2% environmental test equipment.
-In January 2008, the Company launched online ordering for its electronic test equipment rental business.
+As of December 31, 2011, the original cost of electronic test equipment inventory was comprised of 63% general-purpose electronic test equipment, 34% communications electronic test equipment and 3% environmental test equipment.